 What Is A Flat Roof?

-In reality, most flat roofs are set at ten-degree angles, sometimes less.
-This gives the appearance of a flat roof while still giving water somewhere to run.
+Most flat roofs are set at ten-degree angles or less.
+They look flat while and water a place to run.
 Drainage should be your number one concern when building a flat roof.

 Flat Roof Materials

 How are flat roofs made?
 They are made with the same materials as heavily-inclined roofs.
 The difference is flat roofs require water resistance.

 This is one of the most common flat roofs.
 It has felt and adhesive layers.
 It starts with the deck board, followed by insulation.
 After that, layers of asphalt and felt are changed, with gravel being put on the top layer of the asphalt.

 The top layer reflects the sun, keeping the inside insulated.
 It also protects the lower layers from weathering.
 Gravel is easy to replace, so you can pour more on it when needed.

 Also known as fiberglass, GRP roofing is a good choice.
 The tongue in groove roofing is laminate, which has a special resin for roofing.
 GRP is easy to install on flat roofs.